Skip to main content

 To persist process data, the persistent state engine writes entries to generic database tables.
 Generic in this context means that the database tables do not depend on the process class - any process will be mapped to the same tables.

-These tables hold information about the state of the process instance and all instance data.
+These tables hold information about the state of the process instance and all instance data (persistent states, data and pending events).
 The lifecycle of the process instance is defined by the underlying state machine.
 This means, changes to the state of an instance are triggered by events.

 Events in this context are completion events (triggered by an automatic state transition), signal events (triggered by a signal reception), and time events (triggered by a time trigger).